Gwen Stacy: Earth-617

+El Sorprendente Hombre-Araña

+From 1973 to 1974, a divergent continuity in El Sorprendente Hombre-Araña was published by La Prensa in Mexico, in which the events of "The Night Gwen Stacy Died" never took place, with Gwen Stacy never having died and her and Peter Parker having remained a couple.

 "Heroes Reborn"

 In the Heroes Reborn event, a change in the timeline results in a continuity in which the Squadron Supreme are Earth's mightiest heroes while the Avengers never came to be.
 In this reality, Gwen was inspired by her mother to become a psychiatrist at Ravencroft Asylum.
 After the death of the Falcon (which mirrors how Gwen died in the main continuity), she was trained by Nighthawk and became the vigilante known as Nightbird.
 She briefly dated Flash Thompson for a time, but her refusal to be with him drove him to be insane and become the second Jackal.
 She also appears to have a close relationship with Misty Knight.

 "House of M"

 In the reality seen in the "House of M" storyline, in which the Scarlet Witch alters reality to make mutants the ruling class over humans, Gwen was never killed.
 Instead, she married Peter Parker, and the couple had a young son.
 She had become a scientist, a savvy businesswoman, and a peace activist – and had a decidedly hostile relationship with chemical weapon developer Norman Osborn.
 Mary Jane Watson, a popular actress in this reality, played Gwen Stacy in the film adaptation of Spider-Man's life story.
 Gwen and her father read textual accounts of their deaths in the main universe, though they believe this simply to be the morbid imaginings of Peter Parker, who is suffering from mental health issues.